OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 The  Objective of the MINIMUM MVCR is to:
 * 1. Provide Proof of Consent
-* 2. A tool to communicate and manage consent once it is provided.
+* 2. contact details to communicate and manage consent once it is provided, that are proportionate to context of consent provision.

 The MINIMUM MVCR conformance requirements are intended to make a consent transaction record into a receipt, and to make this record Open so as to include people in the consent transaction.
 Open meaning that not only does the individual and organisation both have a record of the consent, the receipt can be used to communicate about the specific  consent during and after the consent has been provided.

-As a result, iterative changes or conesnt preferences can be developed and collected over time.
+As a result, iterative changes or conesnt preferences can be developed and collected an managed on consent transaction or change management basis, as long as it is linked to the original consent and logged.

-To achieve these, there are what MUST, and what SHOULD be in a consent receipt to make it viable, as well as OPTIONAL fields to exend the use of the MVCR.
+To achieve conformance the MUST,  SHOULD, and optionally extend a receipt in the MINIMUM MVCR.   be in a consent receipt to make it viable, as well as OPTIONAL fields to exend the use of the MVCR.

 Without providing details about what is sensitive, the consent record can be used with a very low level of liability, and MINIMUM MVCR is not meant to be used for demonstrating MVCR regulatory compliance.

+Once consent is provided and parties identified, this consent can be bound to terms of services that require access and use of that PI.

 FIELD CONFORMANCE: MINIMUM MVCR
-- MUST - PI Controller, Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N, PI Subject ID
+- MUST - PI Controller, Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,  Principlal ID
 - SHOULD -
 - OPTIONAL -
 - MAY -

 MiNIMUM RECEIPT EXAMPLE
  A hand written consent receipt for Verbal Consent would be:
-*-On Date,Subject ID has provided verbal consent to, PI Controller, to use this PI, for membership, in accordance with printed privacy policy.
+*-On Date, Principal ID has provided verbal consent to, PI Controller, to use this PI Category, for membership, in accordance with printed privacy policy.
 All issues or questions can be addressed by calling.
 PI Controller at Ph#.  (signed: both parties)

 * For Bob's website:
 * Additional Should Fields Are included as porportional to method of collection.